- 4.1 Faculty Performance Criteria and Evaluation Model

 Lecturers and per-course/adjunct faculty (see Section 3.5 for definitions) are expected to attend annual workshops/trainings as conducted by the Office of Academic Affairs and will undergo the following evaluations:

-- At least one classroom observation by the Division Chair, Department Head, and/or tenured faculty member each year.
+- At least one classroom observation by the Associate Dean, Department Head, and/or tenured faculty member each year.

-Additionally, Lecturers will undergo an annual performance evaluation by their Division Chair (or Department Head) and the appropriate Divisional Personnel Committee.
-Since Lecturers do not have the same responsibilities and expectations as full-time ranked faculty members, and since these responsibilities and expectations can vary from division to division, the Division Chair and DPC will have some latitude in their evaluations.
+Additionally, Lecturers will undergo an annual performance evaluation by their Department Chair or Associate Dean or immediate supervisor and the appropriate Divisional Personnel Committee.
+All involved in the performance evaluations should realize that Lecturers do not have the same responsibilities and expectations as full-time ranked faculty members.
 However, all faculty are expected to 1) teach effectively; 2) be available to their students; and 3) to function within their department/division.
 More information concerning the responsibilities and expectations of non-ranked faculty may be found at the Office of Academic Affairs.

-The Division Chair (or Department Head) will write the final evaluation and provide the Lecturer with a written copy.
+The Department Head or Associate Dean or immediate faculty supervisor will write the final evaluation utilizing information from the DPC's evaluation and provide the Lecturer with a written copy.
 The purpose of the evaluation is to identify any areas where improvement can be made and provide constructive feedback.
 Should a lecturer apply for a full-time ranked faculty position, these evaluations shall become part of the candidate’s file.

-Annually, two divisional personnel committees (DPC) are formed as follows.
-The General Studies Divisional Personnel Committee will be formed for the arts, education and social sciences division and mathematics and science division and will consist of two tenured faculty members from each of those divisions.
-The Applied Sciences Divisional Personnel Committee will be formed for the business, applied technology and public service division and nursing and allied health division and will consist of two tenured faculty members from each of those divisions.
+At the annual August Faculty Workshop, two divisional personnel committees (DPC) are formed as follows.
+The General Studies Divisional Personnel Committee will be formed for the arts, education and social sciences division and mathematics and science division and will consist of at least two tenured faculty members from each of those divisions.
+The Applied Sciences Divisional Personnel Committee will be formed for the business, applied technology and public service division and nursing and allied health division and will consist of at least two tenured faculty members from each of those divisions.
 The faculty members that will serve on these committees for each division will be elected from the pool of eligible tenured faculty members and will be elected by a plurality of votes by the ranked faculty in the division.
 (In the event that a division has fewer than two tenured faculty members, additional tenured faculty members from other divisions may be appointed by the dean to a total number of two.
-In such cases, the division chair and the faculty applicant(s) will submit a list of possible committee members for the dean's consideration and appointment).
-Members shall serve two-year, staggered terms and no member shall serve consecutive terms.
-Tenured faculty members who are seeking promotion or with a potential conflict of interest (usually evaluating a spouse) should not serve on the DPC.
+In such cases, the Associate Dean or immediate faculty supervisor and the faculty applicant(s) will submit a list of possible committee members for the dean's consideration and appointment).
+Members shall serve two-year, staggered terms and may be elected to consecutive terms.
+Tenured faculty members who are seeking promotion or with a potential conflict of interest should not serve on a DPC.

 The DPC will serve as the initial evaluating body for divisional faculty evaluations.
-Each DPC will select co-chairs (one chair from each division) that will be responsible for working with the division chair to establish and communicate internal application deadlines.
+Each DPC will select co-chairs (one chair from each division) that will be responsible for working with the Associate Dean or immediate faculty supervisor to establish and communicate internal application deadlines.
 The co-chairs convene the committee's meetings and generally are responsible for writing personnel recommendations for the candidates within his or her division based on the deliberations of the committee.
-Each DPC operates as an autonomous faculty body and therefore the division chair shall not participate in personnel committee proceedings or make decisions regarding its composition or actions.
+Each DPC operates as an autonomous faculty body and therefore the Associate Dean or immediate faculty supervisor shall not participate in personnel committee proceedings or make decisions regarding its composition or actions.
 Inappropriate actions by individuals on the committee should be addressed by the committee co-chairs.

 The application portfolio for candidates for reappointment, promotion and tenure will be presented to the co-chairs of the DPC, who will undertake the security of the application portfolio.
-At the time of evaluation for annual review of appropriate progress toward tenure, required performance reviews, promotion or tenure, the personnel committee will have access to the candidate's current vita as well as all prior personnel reviews generated by the division chair and DPC.
+At the time of evaluation for annual review of appropriate progress toward tenure, required performance reviews, promotion or tenure, the personnel committee will have access to the candidate's current vita as well as all prior personnel reviews generated by the Associate Dean or immediate faculty supervisor and DPC.
 Additional materials, supporting teaching, research and service, may be requested by DPC.

 The DPC shall make the original recommendations in all cases involving annual review of appropriate progress toward tenure and/or reappointment of probationary faculty.
 If there is a split vote among tenured faculty, the minority may file a report, signed by each member of the minority, which will be forwarded with the majority decision.

-In instances of disagreement between the personnel committee and the division chair, there shall be a good faith effort to resolve these differences.
-If resolution is not possible, the division chair must offer in writing compelling reasons for disagreeing with the committee's recommendation before advancing his or her recommendation to the dean.
+In instances of disagreement between the personnel committee and the Associate Dean, there shall be a good faith effort to resolve these differences.
+If resolution is not possible, the Associate Dean must offer in writing compelling reasons for disagreeing with the committee's recommendation before advancing his or her recommendation to the Dean of Academic Affairs.

-The dean of academic affairs shall present a copy of the evaluation procedures in an informal packet (see the Appendix) to new full-time faculty upon signing of their contracts for employment.
+The dean of academic affairs shall present a copy of the evaluation procedures in an informal packet to new full-time faculty upon signing of their contracts for employment.
 Also, at the beginning of each academic year, the dean of academic affairs shall disseminate faculty evaluation procedure guidelines and appropriate forms to all faculty members.
-A candidate initiates the application process by completing the appropriate form and submitting it to the dean of academic affairs.
+A candidate initiates the application process by completing the appropriate form and submitting it to the dean of academic affairs by October 1st.
 The form is then forwarded to the appropriate personnel committee for verification of eligibility.

-Once eligibility has been verified, the applicant for reappointment, promotion and/or tenure shall submit by January 15th to the office of academic affairs an application portfolio for consideration by the, Divisional Personnel Committee, division chair, the dean of academic affairs and the chancellor.
+Once eligibility has been verified, the applicant for reappointment, promotion and/or tenure shall submit by the first Monday in November to the office of academic affairs an application portfolio for consideration by the, Divisional Personnel Committee, Associate Dean or immediate faculty supervisor, the Dean of Academic Affairs and the Chancellor.
 This application portfolio should contain material that substantiates quality performance concerning teaching, professional activity and University and community service.
-Substantiating data should include: [Forms can be found at https://wp.missouristate.edu/academicaffairs/forms.htm]
+Substantiating data should include: [Forms available through the Office of Academic Affairs]

 - Signed and dated approved application for reappointment, promotion and/or tenure.